spyeyeapp/test-repo/README.md

 ## License

-SpyEye is proprietary software — © 2026 Shashi Das.
+SpyEye is proprietary software — © 2026 SpyEye.
 All rights reserved.
 It's provided as-is, with no warranty of any kind, under the [Terms of Use](https://spyeye.app/terms).